What first began as a sense of helplessness, turned into a driving motivation to avert the human cost of incarceration

 it’s imperative that we champion the

 voices of previously incarcerated film-

 orientations, faiths and levels of socio-

 simplistic, stereotypical characterizations.

 As a non-profit organization, they can focus on creating these videos for underprivileged people who otherwise would not have access to this resource.
 While it is not their primary mission to save the government money, one important by-product of the reduced sentences is substantial savings to taxpayers, -- money that is much better spent on education, drug rehabilitation, housing for homeless and mental health care.

-A year later, Rebecca and John were overjoyed to discover that their first six videos were instrumental in achieving a collective prison time reduction of 235 months for the six defendants.
+A little over one year later, Rebecca and John were overjoyed to discover that their first six videos were instrumental in achieving a collective prison time reduction of 235 months for the six defendants.
 Realizing just how effective and powerful these video portraits are in giving judges the information and confidence to proceed with more humane sentencing, Rebecca and John founded Complete Picture.

 In an effort to help reduce the bias and stigma that formerly incarcerated individuals face when they re-enter society and seek employment, we often hire recently released inmates to be a member of the crew on every sentencing video project we embark on.
 Our hope is that they will receive more employment opportunities as a result of their time working with Complete Picture.